- Services for Business

 - Conveyancing login

-If you have been left paralysed following an incident that was not your fault, such as a car crash or medical negligence on the part of a medical professional, we are here to help you.
-Contact us today by calling 01484 821 500 or fill out an online enquiry form and we will be in touch at a time that is convenient for you.
+If you have been left paralysed following an incident that was not your fault, such as a car crash or accident at work, we are here to help you.
+Contact us today by calling 01484 821 500 or fill out an online enquiry form, and we will be in touch at a time that is convenient for you.

 The term paralysis is given to a range of injuries in which muscle function has been lost in a part of the body.
-It can result in a loss of feeling, along with a loss of other bodily functions.
+It can result in a loss of feeling, movement, and other bodily functions.
 The condition is not usually associated with problems with the muscles themselves, rather with damage to the nerves and the spinal cord, which control these muscles.

 There are a number of different types of paralysis, which are outlined below.